Best ways to receive money internationally 2024

 To give a flavour of the costs of sending a bank-to-bank international payment let’s look at the send and receive fees for a couple of big banks in Singapore - starting with DBS:

-DBS personal account cost
+Fee type | DBS personal account cost |

-Regular online transfers: Commission of 5 SGD - 35 SGD + Agent Fee if applicable + Cable Charge (likely to be around 20 SGD) + exchange rate markup
+Send international payments | DBS Remit payments - available in select market - have no transfer fee (but an exchange rate markup may still apply) Regular online transfers: Commission of 5 SGD - 35 SGD + Agent Fee if applicable + Cable Charge (likely to be around 20 SGD) + exchange rate markup Transfers made in branch: 1/8% commission + Agent Fee + Cable Charge (likely to be around 20 SGD) + exchange rate markup |

-Receive international payments10 SGD per payment
+Receive international payments | 10 SGD per payment |

 OCBC